jimburton/CI646-LC/README.md

 its first argument is `true`.
 Was the result what you expected?

 4. Enter your definitions of `not`, `and` and `or` from above as "macros" by entering "NOT = ..." and so on.
-Now you can call your macros and reduce them with suitable arguments to check that they do what you expect.
+Macros have to be declared using capital letters.
+Call your macros with suitable arguments to check that they do what you expect.

 5. Finally, note that this REPL comes with many useful macros predefined.
 Click on `program.txt` in the left sidebar to see the list of these.
 Look at the definition of